matthewdeanmartin/raypack/README.md

 - Putting pure python into a conforming zip
   - With a wrapper folder
   - Without dist-info or OS junk files
+  - Without the modules that AWS automatically includes
   - Pinned to poetry lock files
   - With own module code (exactly as specified in poetry section)
   - With own dependencies (exactly as specified in poetry section)